 - 70-79 Good

 A good album.
-Recordings in this range are often likable efforts with a handful of very enjoyable songs.
+Recordings in this range are likable efforts with a handful of very enjoyable songs.
 They may be marred by poor sound production, too many filler tracks, or too little diversity in their song structures, though they are often worth hearing at least once.

 - 60-69 Mediocre